loegaire/letMeBorrowUrCode/README.md

-- 👋 Hi, I’m @letMeBorrowUrCode
-- 👀 I’m interested in code
+interested in AI and gamedev.
-- 🌱 I’m currently learning code
-- 💞️ I’m looking to collaborate on coding
+i'm eager to learn.

 <!---